-So, I have an Arria 10 design, should I upgrade to Quartus 17.0?
+So, as an Intel FPGA user, I have an Arria 10 design.
+Should I upgrade to Quartus 17.0?

 To answer this question, we used InTime tool to run through 60 different synthesis and place-and-route parameter configurations were generated by our Default recipe.